richchapler/AzureSolutionsDocumentation/docs/Data_Surface_CognitiveSearch_MultiSourceIndex.md

 }
 ```

-Navigate to "**Overview**" in the navigation pane, then click on the "Index" tab.
+Navigate to "**Overview**" in the navigation pane, then click on the "Indexes" tab.<br>
+Click on the newly-created index.

 <img src="https://user-images.githubusercontent.com/44923999/226405949-7cc8aafa-4b24-44b0-90a6-2773ba0275ed.png" width="800" title="Snipped: March 20, 2023" />